vdattwani2005/DBL-Challenge-JBG000-Final/README.md

 - **Normalization**: In folder `Text Normalization + Topic Mining`
   - Normalization for the entire text in tweets.db, this was primarily used for topic modeling.
 DISCLAIMER the model needs 3+ hours to run on a intel 12th gen i7 core and Nvidia gpu with 8.6 compute capabilities.
 - **Topic/Sentiment Insertion**: In folder `Text Normalization + Topic Mining`
-  - from inserts the topic model and sentiment analysis outcomes into the conversation database.
+  - inserts the topic model and sentiment analysis outcomes into the conversation database.
 It also computes the sentiment evolution score.

 - **Model Statistics**: In `Performance`